kishanlalchoudhary/JobsPlace-Dashboard/README.md

 # JobsPlace-Dashboard

 JobsPlace is a personal project I created that involves building a compact dashboard.
-I utilized HTML, CSS, and jQuery to craft an interactive and visually appealing interface.
+I utilized HTML, CSS, Javascript and jQuery to craft an interactive and visually appealing interface.

 ## Screenshots